codewithzaqar/ntbk/README.md

-# Trek - A Simle Journey CLI
+# Ntbk - A Simle Journey CLI

-`trek` is a simple command-line journaling application written is Python.
+`ntbk` is a simple command-line journaling application written is Python.
 It allows users to add, list, and search journal entries.

 | Command | Arguments   | Description |
 | ------- | ----------- | ----------- |